 Use only the fuel recommended by the engine manufacturer.
-Use of old, contaminated fuel can cause the engine to malfunction or severe damage.
+The use of old, contaminated fuel can cause severe damage or engine malfunction.
 Do not use fuel that contains more than 10% ethanol, harsh additives or methanol; damage to the engines and fuel system will result.
-Fuel system damage, related to use of alcoholblended fuels, is not covered by the Pursuit Limited Warranty.
+Fuel system damage, related to use of alcohol-blended fuels, is not covered by the Pursuit Limited Warranty.
 Refer to the engine owner's manual for specific fuel requirements for your engines.